owenCocjin/Indusiatus/README.md

 ## Info
 > Filter names, and other data that might be somewhat obscure

+### News:
+- RTAP was a PAIN to figure out so it currently only displays the RTAP header.

 ### Flags:
 > Explanation of each flag in detail